edvyan/A6_distilBERT/README.md

 - Challenges encountered in this experiment included the resource intensity and time consumption associated with training multiple student models, particularly with large datasets and complex models.

 ## Proposed Improvement
-- To overcome these limitations, an improvement strategy could be to ensemble multiple student models that have been trained using different initial layer selection methods.
-Ensemble methods typically lead to better performance and greater robustness.
+- To overcome these limitations, an improvement strategy could be to implement multiple student models that have been trained using different initial layer selection methods.